anikettiwarime/devsearch/README.md

 2. Click on the "Message" button to initiate a conversation.
 3. Messages are exchanged directly on the platform, making collaboration easy.

-## Contributing

-We welcome contributions from the open-source community.
-If you'd like to contribute to DevSearch, please follow our [Contributing Guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-You are free to use and modify the code as per the terms of the license.

-Thank you for using DevSearch!
-We hope you find it a valuable platform for connecting with other developers, showcasing your skills, and collaborating on exciting projects.
-If you have any questions or encounter issues, please feel free to reach out to our support team.